-Onshore bonds and QSP lapse rates have remained broadly stable.
+Onshore bonds rates have remained broadly stable.

-Lapse assumptions for all lines of business have fallen slightly since the previous year end valuation, with pensions seeing the largest reduction in assumptions.
-The change in lapse assumptions has led to an increase in the SCR and a decrease in the SCR coverage ratio.
+Pension lapse assumptions have decreased based on lower lapse experience over the three year period covered by the lapse experience analysis.
+The change in lapse assumptions has led to a reduction in surplus and a decrease in the SCR coverage ratio.